TIY-Rails-1507/blocks_procs_lambdas/01_blocks.md

 ## Using blocks

 A block can be passed to a method.
-The method can then call the block (before the method has completed):
+The method can then call the block, before the method has completed:

 ```ruby